Analyzing your prompt, please hold on...

 An error occurred while retrieving the results.
 Please refresh the page and try again.

-Aspose.Cells allows you to prefix table elements styles with HtmlSaveOptions.getTableCssId() property.
-Suppose, you set this property with some value like MyTest_TableCssId, then you will find table elements styles like shown below:
+Aspose.Cells allows you to prefix table element styles with HtmlSaveOptions.getTableCssId() property.
+Suppose you set this property with a value such as MyTest_TableCssId, you will find table element styles as shown below:

 table#MyTest_TableCssId